|

 symbolic link |

-Nodes representing symbolic links are also annotated with the
+Nodes representing symbolic links are further annotated with

 -C ,